theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 Then, what changes now?

-In my view (based on what I know on the subject), taking away the autonomy of the state does not change anything within the state of Jammu and Kashmir or even India.
+In my view (based on what I know on the subject), taking away the autonomy of the state does not change much within the state of Jammu and Kashmir given the current conditions.
 The ground zero does not change one bit.
-What politicians claim does not matter---politicians even claim time travel of technology.
+What politicians claim does not matter.

 ## But, what changes now

 India has effectively cemented the connection to Jammu and Kashmir, and snapped the thread that precariously connected it to India.
 This Act goes a step further from Shimla Agreement and says what is internal is internal, stay away from meddling with it.
-If you meddle with it, India will no more see it as an aggression against Kashmir, but as a direct aggression against the Union of India itself.
+If you meddle with it, India will no more see it as an aggression against Jammu and Kashmir, but as a direct aggression against the Union of India itself.

 India's message to Pakistan is also that there will no more be "going soft" over skirmishes by "friendly" state authorities.
 Indian Defence will directly take you on.